abode-cell/allgroub/README.md

 ALTER TABLE public.app_config ENABLE ROW LEVEL SECURITY;

 -- Policies for 'users' table
-CREATE POLICY "Users can view their own data and subordinates" ON public.users FOR SELECT USING (
+CREATE POLICY "Allow users to read their own data" ON "public"."users" AS PERMISSIVE FOR SELECT TO authenticated USING (auth.uid() = id);
-    auth.uid() = id OR -- Can see own profile
-    id IN (SELECT u.id FROM public.users u WHERE u.managedBy = auth.uid()) -- Manager can see their subs
-);
-CREATE POLICY "System Admins can view all users" ON public.users FOR SELECT USING (
-    (SELECT role FROM public.users WHERE id = auth.uid()) = 'مدير النظام'
+CREATE POLICY "Allow managers to read their team data" ON "public"."users" AS PERMISSIVE FOR SELECT TO authenticated USING (id IN ( SELECT u.id FROM public.users u WHERE u."managedBy" = auth.uid() ));
-);
-CREATE POLICY "Users can update their own data" ON public.users FOR UPDATE USING (
+CREATE POLICY "Allow team members to read their manager data" ON "public"."users" AS PERMISSIVE FOR SELECT TO authenticated USING (id IN ( SELECT u."managedBy" FROM public.users u WHERE u.id = auth.uid() ));
-    auth.uid() = id
-) WITH CHECK (
-    auth.uid() = id
-);
+CREATE POLICY "Allow admin to read all users" ON "public"."users" AS PERMISSIVE FOR SELECT TO authenticated USING ((auth.jwt() -> 'user_metadata' ->> 'user_role') = 'مدير النظام');
-CREATE POLICY "Admins can update users" ON public.users FOR UPDATE USING (
+CREATE POLICY "Allow users to update their own data" ON "public"."users" AS PERMISSIVE FOR UPDATE TO authenticated USING (auth.uid() = id) WITH CHECK (auth.uid() = id);
-    (SELECT role FROM public.users WHERE id = auth.uid()) IN ('مدير النظام', 'مدير المكتب') );

 -- Policies for 'investors' table
+CREATE POLICY "Allow investors to read their own data" ON "public"."investors" AS PERMISSIVE FOR SELECT TO authenticated USING (auth.uid() = id);
+CREATE POLICY "Allow managers to read their investors" ON "public"."investors" AS PERMISSIVE FOR SELECT TO authenticated USING ( (auth.jwt() -> 'user_metadata' ->> 'user_role') IN ('مدير المكتب', 'مساعد مدير المكتب', 'موظف') AND "submittedBy" IN ( SELECT u.id FROM public.users u WHERE u."managedBy" = (SELECT sub. "managedBy" FROM public.users sub WHERE sub.id = auth.uid()) UNION SELECT (SELECT sub."managedBy" FROM public.users sub WHERE sub.id = auth.uid()) ) );
-CREATE POLICY "Authenticated users can view investors" ON public.investors FOR SELECT USING (auth.role() = 'authenticated');
+CREATE POLICY "Allow admin to read all investors" ON "public"."investors" AS PERMISSIVE FOR SELECT TO authenticated USING ((auth.jwt() -> 'user_metadata' ->> 'user_role') = 'مدير النظام');

 -- Policies for 'borrowers' table
+CREATE POLICY "Allow managers to read team borrowers" ON "public"."borrowers" AS PERMISSIVE FOR SELECT TO authenticated USING ( (auth.jwt() -> 'user_metadata' ->> 'user_role') IN ('مدير المكتب', 'مساعد مدير المكتب', 'موظف') AND "submittedBy" IN ( SELECT u.id FROM public.users u WHERE u."managedBy" = (SELECT sub."managedBy" FROM public.users sub WHERE sub.id = auth.uid()) OR u.id = (SELECT sub."managedBy" FROM public.users sub WHERE sub.id = auth.uid()) UNION SELECT auth.uid() ) );
+CREATE POLICY "Allow investors to read their funded loans" ON "public"."borrowers" AS PERMISSIVE FOR SELECT TO authenticated USING ( ((auth.jwt() -> 'user_metadata' ->> 'user_role') = 'مستثمر') AND ("fundedBy" @> jsonb_build_array(jsonb_build_object('investorId', auth.uid()::text))) );
-CREATE POLICY "Authenticated users can view borrowers" ON public.borrowers FOR SELECT USING (auth.role() = 'authenticated');
+CREATE POLICY "Allow admin to read all borrowers" ON "public"."borrowers" AS PERMISSIVE FOR SELECT TO authenticated USING ((auth.jwt() -> 'user_metadata' ->> 'user_role') = 'مدير النظام');

--- Policies for 'transactions' table
+-- Other table policies
-CREATE POLICY "Users can view their own transactions or their investors transactions" ON public.transactions FOR SELECT USING (
+CREATE POLICY "Allow auth users to read all app_config" ON "public"."app_config" AS PERMISSIVE FOR SELECT TO authenticated USING (true);
-    (SELECT role FROM public.users WHERE id = auth.uid()) = 'مستثمر' AND investor_id = auth.uid() OR
-    (SELECT role FROM public.users WHERE id = auth.uid()) = 'مدير المكتب' AND investor_id IN (SELECT id FROM public.users WHERE managedBy = auth.uid())
-);

--- Policies for 'notifications' table
-CREATE POLICY "Users can view their own notifications" ON public.notifications FOR SELECT USING (recipientId = auth.uid());
+CREATE POLICY "Allow users to see their own notifications" ON "public"."notifications" AS PERMISSIVE FOR SELECT TO authenticated USING (auth.uid() = "recipientId");
-CREATE POLICY "Users can delete their own notifications" ON public.notifications FOR DELETE USING (recipientId = auth.uid());

--- Policies for 'support_tickets' table
-CREATE POLICY "Users can create support tickets" ON public.support_tickets FOR INSERT WITH CHECK (fromUserId = auth.uid());
-CREATE POLICY "Admin can manage all support tickets" ON public.support_tickets FOR ALL USING ((SELECT role FROM public.users WHERE id = auth.uid()) = 'مدير النظام');
+CREATE POLICY "Allow admin to see all support tickets" ON "public"."support_tickets" AS PERMISSIVE FOR SELECT TO authenticated USING ((auth.jwt() -> 'user_metadata' ->> 'user_role') = 'مدير النظام');

--- Policies for 'branches' table
-CREATE POLICY "Managers can manage their own branches" ON public.branches FOR ALL USING (manager_id = auth.uid());
+CREATE POLICY "Allow users to see their own submitted tickets" ON "public"."support_tickets" AS PERMISSIVE FOR SELECT TO authenticated USING (auth.uid() = "fromUserId");

--- Policies for 'app_config' table
-CREATE POLICY "Authenticated users can read app config" ON public.app_config FOR SELECT USING (auth.role() = 'authenticated');
+CREATE POLICY "Allow investors to see their transactions" ON "public"."transactions" AS PERMISSIVE FOR SELECT TO authenticated USING (auth.uid() = investor_id);
+CREATE POLICY "Allow managers to see their investors transactions" ON "public"."transactions" AS PERMISSIVE FOR SELECT TO authenticated USING ( (auth.jwt() -> 'user_metadata' ->> 'user_role') IN ('مدير المكتب', 'مساعد مدير المكتب') AND investor_id IN ( SELECT i.id FROM public.investors i WHERE i."submittedBy" IN ( SELECT u.id FROM public.users u WHERE u."managedBy" = (SELECT sub."managedBy" FROM public.users sub WHERE sub.id = auth.uid()) UNION SELECT (SELECT sub."managedBy" FROM public.users sub WHERE sub.id = auth.uid()) ) ) );
-CREATE POLICY "System admins can update app config" ON public.app_config FOR UPDATE USING ((SELECT role FROM public.users WHERE id = auth.uid()) = 'مدير النظام');
+CREATE POLICY "Allow admin to read all transactions" ON "public"."transactions" AS PERMISSIVE FOR SELECT TO authenticated USING ((auth.jwt() -> 'user_metadata' ->> 'user_role') = 'مدير النظام');
+CREATE POLICY "Allow managers to read branches" ON "public"."branches" AS PERMISSIVE FOR SELECT TO authenticated USING ( (auth.jwt() -> 'user_metadata' ->> 'user_role') IN ('مدير المكتب', 'مساعد مدير المكتب', 'موظف') );
+CREATE POLICY "Allow admin to read all branches" ON "public"."branches" AS PERMISSIVE FOR SELECT TO authenticated USING ( (auth.jwt() -> 'user_metadata' ->> 'user_role') = 'مدير النظام' );

 -- ========= Database Functions and Triggers =========

--- Function to handle new user creation
+-- This function is called by a trigger when a new user signs up in Supabase Auth.
 CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER
 LANGUAGE plpgsql
-SECURITY DEFINER
+SECURITY DEFINER SET search_path = public
 AS $$
 DECLARE
-    user_role TEXT;
+    user_role_text TEXT;
     user_managed_by UUID;
     user_submitted_by UUID;
     trial_period_days INT;
     trial_end_date TIMESTAMPTZ;
 BEGIN
-    -- Extract role, managedBy, and submittedBy from metadata, providing defaults user_role := new.raw_user_meta_data->>'user_role';
+    -- Extract role, managedBy, and submittedBy from metadata user_role_text := new.raw_user_meta_data->>'user_role';
     user_managed_by := (new.raw_user_meta_data->>'managedBy')::UUID;
     user_submitted_by := (new.raw_user_meta_data->>'submittedBy')::UUID;

-    -- If the role is 'مدير المكتب', set their trial period IF user_role = 'مدير المكتب' THEN
+    -- If the role is 'مدير المكتب', set their trial period IF user_role_text = 'مدير المكتب' THEN
-        -- Get the default trial period from app_config SELECT (value->>'value')::INT INTO trial_period_days FROM public.app_config WHERE key = 'defaultTrialPeriodDays' LIMIT 1;
+        SELECT (value->>'value')::INT INTO trial_period_days FROM public.app_config WHERE key = 'defaultTrialPeriodDays' LIMIT 1;
-        -- If not found, default to 14 days
+        trial_period_days := COALESCE(trial_period_days, 14); -- Fallback to 14 days if not set
-        IF trial_period_days IS NULL THEN
-            trial_period_days := 14;
-        END IF;
         trial_end_date := NOW() + (trial_period_days || ' days')::interval;
     ELSE
         trial_end_date := NULL;
     END IF;

-    -- Insert into public.users
+    -- Insert into public.users.
+It's crucial this happens for ALL user roles.
-    INSERT INTO public.users (id, name, email, phone, role, managedBy, trialEndsAt, office_name) VALUES (
+    INSERT INTO public.users (id, name, office_name, email, phone, role, "managedBy", "trialEndsAt") VALUES (
         new.id,
         new.raw_user_meta_data->>'full_name',
+        new.raw_user_meta_data->>'office_name',
         new.email,
         new.raw_user_meta_data->>'raw_phone_number',
-        user_role,
+        user_role_text,
         user_managed_by,
-        trial_end_date,
-        new.raw_user_meta_data->>'office_name'
+        trial_end_date
     );

-    -- If the new user is an 'investor', create a corresponding investor profile IF user_role = 'مستثمر' THEN
+    -- **IMPORTANT**: Only create an investor profile if the role is 'مستثمر' IF user_role_text = 'مستثمر' THEN
-        INSERT INTO public.investors (id, name, status, submittedBy) VALUES (
+        INSERT INTO public.investors (id, name, status, "submittedBy") VALUES (
             new.id,
             new.raw_user_meta_data->>'full_name',